Skip To Main Content

 Boxing (1940), Football ()

 Hamilton Paiva was born on February 26, 1920, in San Francisco, to parents Frank Paiva and Elena McGrath.
 He was the youngest son in his large family of nine children.
-Hamilton or "Ham" as he was more commonly known, graduated from Galileo High School in 1939 where he enjoyed football, and then attended USF.
+Hamilton or "Ham" as he was more commonly known, graduated from Galileo High School in 1939 where he played football, and then attended USF.
 He graduated in 1941 in Liberal Arts and then went to work for the United States Post Office in 1941.
 During this time Hamilton also became active in amateur boxing.
-His brother George also attended USF and they were both on the boxing team.
+His brother George also attended USF, and they were both on the boxing team.

 In 1943 Hamilton enlisted in the Army and began his training as a Medical Technician.
 Between 1944 and 1945 he served in Attu in the Aleutian Islands and then in Germany.
-Hamilton received his Honorable Discharge from the United States Army in October of 1945 and was awarded the Good Conduct Medal, the Asiatic Pacific Campaign Medal and the European African Middle Eastern Campaign Medal for his service.
+Hamilton received his Honorable Discharge from the United States Army in October of 1945, and was awarded the Good Conduct Medal, the Asiatic Pacific Campaign Medal, and the European African Middle Eastern Campaign Medal for his service.
 Following his military service, Hamilton returned to his job at the U.S. Post Office and worked until his retirement (Legacy).

 Explore AA Explore All American Members